 Whether from intense over-exercising or chronic stress, the long-term activation of the stress-response system and therefore raised cortisol levels, can disrupt almost all of our body's processes.

-The benefits of the Medichecks salivary cortisol testing kit is that it gives you the information you need to let you know if your body is in the stress state more often than you would like.
+The benefits of the Medichecks Stress Cortisol Saliva Tests is that it gives you the information you need to let you know if your body is in the stress state more often than you would like.

 The causes of stress